Synonym(s)

 - Congenital lupus erythematosus

-- Systemic Scleroderma
+- Systemic scleroderma

 - Polymyositis (mostly Jo-1 positive)

-- Dermatomyositis (mostly Jo-1 positive)
+- Dermatomyositis (usually Jo-1 positive)

-- Primary Sjögren's syndrome (mostly SS-A (Ro) and SS-B-(La) positive
+- Primary Sjögren's syndrome (mostly SS-A (Ro) and SS-B-(La) positive)

-- CREST syndrome (usually centromer-positive).
+- CREST syndrome (usually centromere-positive).

-- Chronically active hepatitis (especially hepatitis C)
+- Chronic active hepatitis (especially hepatitis C).

 - Polyarthritis, chronic (rheumatoid arthritis) ("rheumatism")